TBiGRU¶

 tbigru.feature_extractor

 Training is done in the PyTorch Lightning fashion.
-We used the trainer_kwargs
+We used the trainer_kwargs to train only one epoch for demonstration purposes.

 trainer.fit(tbigru, dm)